Optimization-Based Ramping Reserve Allocation of BESS for AGC Enhancement: Improved AIE for AGC

-An interconnected power system is usually partitioned into several control areas.
-An area has either an import or export of power and is tightly coupled with adjacent areas via tie-lines.
-After a disturbance occurs, CGs and BESSs are obliged to compensate for the net-load forecasting errors.
-The ACE is frequently used as a proxy error signal for instantaneous power imbalance, and it is obtained as the difference between scheduled and actual tie-line power flows $\Delta P^\textrm{tie}$ plus a scaled frequency deviation $\Delta f$, that is
+When a load perturbation takes place, the CGs and BESSs are obliged to respond to the ACE.
+The ACE is obtained as the difference between scheduled and actual tie-line power flows $\Delta P_j^\textrm{tie}$ plus a scaled frequency deviation $\Delta f_j$.
+The ACE for an area is given by

-where $B$ represents the frequency bias factor.
-As the numerical value of the ACE will be physically meaningful and zero-mean only when $B \approx D + R^{-1}$, the frequency bias should be set as close as possible to the AFRC, which is a combination of the load damping coefficient $D$ and the governor droop $R^{-1}$.

-It should be pointed out that such a linear governor droop response takes place only under ideal assumptions.
-Under the presence of governor-turbine nonlinearity, such as saturation and ramp-rate limits, CG's mechanical power deviation in response to a frequency deviation is in fact a nonlinear function.
-For the CG at bus $i$, its mechainical power deviation $\Delta P_i^\textrm{m}$ can be described by